Campus Improvement Plan

 Problem Statements Identifying Student Achievement Needs

-Problem Statement 1: Parent involvement, especially with diverse populations, and community partnerships are not as strong as we would like.
 Root Cause: There may be limited opportunities in activities parents/community members feel confident in participating and because of parents working multiple jobs to support family, language barriers and time.

-Problem Statement 2: Not all demographic populations have achieved their full potential academically or behaviorally.
 Root Cause: A diverse population requires deep understanding of the needs of various learners while implementing a common set of values and expectations as a school.

 Staff Recruitment and Retention